-BenRiach Curiositas 10 Year – It says “heavily peated” on the bottle, and that’s an understatement.
+BenRiach Curiositas 10 Years Old (2008) – It says “heavily peated” on the bottle, and that’s an understatement.
 This surprisingly pale whisky is drowning in oily peat smoke, and only through Herculean effort — and, I’d recommend, a good amount of water — do some of this whisky’s fruit notes come through.
 It’s not my favorite style of Scotch, but I admire its distinction.
 B / $50 [BUY IT NOW FROM CASKERS]

-BenRiach Authenticus 21 Year – Considered the “big brother” to Curiositas, it’s an older version of that whisky, overwhelmingly smoky and extremely creamy, too.
+BenRiach Authenticus 21 Years Old – Considered the “big brother” to Curiositas, it’s an older version of that whisky, overwhelmingly smoky and extremely creamy, too.
 Turns medicinal and has a wispy, faint, and strange finish.
 Rather over-aged, in this reviewer’s opinion.
 B / $130

 BenRiach 15 Year Aged Tawny Port Finish – It’s night and day vs. the peat monsters above.
 This super-sweet whisky offers a lush sugary sweetness, caramel and butterscotch with some of the Port character slipping through.
 Very drinkable, but I’d have it with dessert, it’s so sweet.
 2,040 bottles produced.
 A / $80

-BenRiach 15 Year Dark Rum Finish – Jamaican rum barrels finish off this rather pale Scotch, giving it a kind of funky underpinning that reminds one of a Moroccan street market more than Bob Marley.
+BenRiach 15 Years Old Dark Rum Finish – Jamaican rum barrels finish off this rather pale Scotch, giving it a kind of funky underpinning that reminds one of a Moroccan street market more than Bob Marley.
 Drinkable, but not a favorite.
 B- / $75

-BenRiach 15 Year Pedro Ximinez Sherry Finish – A very pleasing whisky, though a bit basic and unfocused.
+BenRiach 15 Years Old Pedro Ximinez Sherry Finish – A very pleasing whisky, though a bit basic and unfocused.
 It’s got a moderate sweetness and offers fine sherry notes, but I kept wishing instead for the Tawny Port version.
 A- / $70

-BenRiach 15 Year Madeira Finish – Exotic, with big toffee flavor and dark wood notes, but little smoke.
+BenRiach 15 Years Old Madeira Finish – Exotic, with big toffee flavor and dark wood notes, but little smoke.
 Nicely sweet, and interesting.
 Very drinkable, and sure to generate controversy over whether you can detect the “watermelon” notes that BenRiach offers.
 Curious!
 A- / $75